WheteThunger/CustomVendingSetup/README.md

 When you open an NPC vending machine at a monument, if you have permission, you will see an edit button.
 Clicking that edit button will reveal a container UI where you can customize the vending machine.

 - Change which items are sold, and their prices, by adding and removing items from the container
-- Rearrange items in the container to determine their order in the shop view
+- Change display order by rearranging items in the container
+- Change stock settings by editing the note next to each item
 - Toggle whether the map marker is enabled by clicking on the broadcast icon (green = on, gray = off)
-- Change the shop name by clicking on the note and editing its contents (supports multiple lines)
+- Change the shop name by clicking on the bottom-right note and editing its contents (supports multiple lines)
 - Save the changes by clicking the "SAVE" button

 ## Permissions